The Real Macaw

 Review

 Greetings, everyone.
 Here's another review, a family movie this time!
-When we think about family movies with live animals that take up the spotlight from human actors, Babe is a worthy example of a film that is a rising success both worldwide and in Australia, where most of the filming took place.
-However, few of its competitors filmed in Australia did not achieve that same recognition, and each was left out financially at the box office.
-South Australian filmmaker Mario Andreacchio has a tough time because his all-animal kid movie Napoleon wasn't the success he hoped for.
-He nevertheless got tapped in to direct the feature as another bird-centric film named Paulie is about to make its way in theatres for that same year.
+When we think of family movies in which live animals steal the spotlight from human actors, Babe is a worthy example.
+Filmed primarily in Australia, the film was a worldwide success.
+However, few of its competitors filmed in Australia did not achieve the same recognition, and each was left financially unsuccessful at the box office.
+Filmmaker Mario Andreacchio from South Australia has had a tough time since his movie Napoleon, which starred no humans, underperformed.
+He ultimately agreed to direct the feature as another bird-centric film, Paulie, is about to make its way into theatres for that same year.
 THE REAL MACAW didn't do so well with its low box office receipts and got shipped into direct-to-video packaging for American audiences.
-Nothing in the film got altered and re-edited except for the macaw's voice, which was re-dubbed by John Goodman.
+Nothing in the film was altered and re-edited except for the macaw's voice, which was re-dubbed by John Goodman.

 THE REAL MACAW is too predictable for a family movie.
-It addresses some themes that were all tried and true, especially the inner turmoil of family, which is one of its main issues.
-Fortunately, the film directs the viewers' attention to its delightful comedy and its feathered star, a wisecracking bird full of personality and spunk and voiced by the ad-libs of the original actor, Daniel Murphy.
-This actor is much better at giving the parrot its squawk than John Goodman did for the American version.
+It addresses some tried-and-true themes, particularly the inner turmoil of family, one of its main issues.
+Fortunately, the film directs the viewers' attention to its delightful comedy and its feathered star, a wisecracking bird full of personality and spunk, voiced by the ad-libs of the original actor, Daniel Murphy.
+This actor is much better at giving the parrot its squawk than John Goodman was for the American version.

-All the cast was spearheaded by some unrecognisable film talent in Australia, except for Jason Robards, the only American actor in the movie, and, to a lesser extent, Jamie Croft.
-The late actor is so out of place in this movie that even his role as the grandfather couldn't save him in a forgettable film forcibly marketed to international audiences.
-Croft provides a solid performance as the young boy desperate to save his grandfather from being sent into a retirement community and having financial problems.
+The cast was spearheaded by some unrecognisable film talent in Australia, except for Jason Robards, the only American actor in the movie, and, to a lesser extent, Jamie Croft.
+The late actor is so out of place in this movie that even his role as the grandfather couldn't save him in a forgettable film with forced international marketing.
+Croft delivers a solid performance as the young boy desperate to save his grandfather from being sent into a retirement community and having financial problems.

 THE REAL MACAW is just too average.
-It's much harder to find in a bargain bin in a second-hand retail store as if it were a rare bird (no pun intended).
-All of you will understand this critique that this movie isn't good enough for the entire family audience.
+It's much harder to find in a bargain bin in a second-hand retail store, as if it were a rare bird (no pun intended).
+All of you will understand this critique and agree that this movie isn't good enough for the entire family audience.

 Star rating: (5/10) Average